30 Sep MOLLUSCUM CONTAGIOSUM and the role of Lemon Myrtle oil..

 What role does natural Lemon Myrtle oil play in healing Molluscum Contagiosum?

 Because allopathic treatment methods are invasive and may cause tissue damage and accompanying pain, the search has been on for a gentler and more natural remedy…

 A study published in 2004 demonstrated the efficacy of Lemon Myrtle essential oil to treat Molluscum Contagiosum.

 Thirty-one children with the diagnosis of molluscum contagiosum were treated with once daily topical application of a 10% solution of essential oil of Australian lemon myrtle (Backhousia citriodora) or vehicle (olive oil).
 At the end of 21 days, there was greater than 90% reduction in the number of lesions in 9/16 children treated with lemon myrtle oil, while 0/16 children met the same criteria for improvement in the vehicle (olive oil) group.
 In addition to the positive effects, no adverse reaction was reported by any of the subjects.(1)

 This study shows the efficacy of Pure Lemon Myrtle oil for treating molluscum contagiosum as it has naturally powerful antiviral properties.

-Lemon Myrtle oil can be diluted in oils such as pure olive or coconut oil and I would recommend patch testing first as irritation may occur if 10% dilution is too strong for your skin.
+Lemon Myrtle oil can be diluted in oils such as pure olive or coconut oil and I would recommend patch testing first as irritation may occur if 10:100 dilution is too strong for your skin.
+For children try 2:100 to 5:100 dilution on a small patch test.
 Using our Lemon Myrtle Skin Cream with Active Jarrah Honey afterwards is also an effective and soothing defense system.

 As Molluscum contagiosum tends to affect immuno-compromised people as well as children, it is also important to strengthen the immune system in conjuction with treating the skin directly.
 When the immune system is strong, a swift recovery is the likely outcome.